arnemart/slid.js/README.md

 A super stupid tool for running slides on the command line.

+It’s on NPM.
+Just do `npm install slid.js`, add `-g` if you are a true masochist.

 You need pygments and figlet.

 Please don't use this for anything ever and PLEASE don't read the code.

 ## Usage

-    node slid.js mySlides.txt
+    slid mySlides.txt

-Some markdown supported.
+Some markdown supported, plus there’s some special syntax.
 If you try to use markdown that is not supported you are likely to get html output, because of Reasons.

 Use `----` to separate slides, and `--` to separate slide content.